ayusc/mywhatsappbot/README.md

 # WhatsApp Bot

+> [!WARNING]
+> **It is not guaranteed you will not be blocked by using this bot.
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.<br>Use it at your own risk !!!**

 > [!NOTE]
-> This repository is currently WIP (Work In Progress)<br>
-> Some features might be unstable<br>
-> Report bugs at earliest !<br>
->> For unlimited workflow builds please keep your repository source open (thereby complying with the LICENSE) for reference click [here](https://github.com/orgs/community/discussions/26054)
+> For unlimited workflow builds please keep your repository source open (thereby complying with the LICENSE) for reference click [here](https://github.com/orgs/community/discussions/26054)

 A simple WhatsApp userbot using `whatsapp-web.js` with persistent session via MongoDB designed to run with Github Actions.

 [![CodeFactor](https://www.codefactor.io/repository/github/ayusc/whatsappbot/badge)](https://www.codefactor.io/repository/github/ayusc/whatsappbot)

-> [!WARNING]
-> **It is not guaranteed you will not be blocked by using this bot.
-WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.<br>Use it at your own risk !!!**

 # How to Deploy ?